kumarmanglam/Expensify-Backend/README.md

 The Expense Application Backend is a robust Java Spring Boot application designed to handle the server-side logic for the Expense Management Full Stack Application.
 It communicates with the frontend, manages user authentication, handles data storage/retrieval, and ensures the security and integrity of the application.

+## Scope
+1. Expense Management Application is a web-based application that allows the user to handle all the financial activities online quickly
+2. So, the aim of the project is to provide interface to customers.
+The customer can choose the type of financial activity from the category and save their transaction.
 ## Features

 - Full-fledged Spring Boot application.